pirouzmehmandoost/para/src/lib/targetRegistry/TargetRegistry.md

 - `useFrame` callbacks run inside `requestAnimationFrame`, decoupled from React's render cycle.
 - Can execute between React's commit phase and passive-effects phase.
-- The registry's event-driven updates (`_handleAdded`, `_handleRemoved`) fire synchronously during commit, ensuring the registry is consistent before the next `useFrame` reads it.
+- The registry's event-driven updates (`_makeAddedHandler`, `_makeRemovedHandler`) fire synchronously during commit, ensuring the registry is consistent before the next `useFrame` reads it.

 ---